ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the programmer go broke?
-Because he lost his domain in a phishing attack!
+1. Why was the computer cold?
+It left its Windows open!

-2. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+2. Why did the programmer go broke?
+Because he lost his domain in a cyber attack!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the software developer always carry a ladder?
+To reach the cloud!

-4. Why did the developer go broke?
-Because he kept spending all his time debugging his code instead of making money!
+4. Why did the cybersecurity expert bring a doorbell to work?
+Because he wanted to "ring" the alarm!

 [
-Wed Nov  1 01:11:56 UTC 2023
+Thu Nov  2 01:07:38 UTC 2023
  ]